-On-Campus: In the spirit of making programs accessible to fee-paying students, programs must be hosted on-campus, defined as the Columbus-campus property of The Ohio State University and the University District defined by four borders: north to Patterson Avenue; east to Summit Avenue; south to King Avenue; and west to North Star Road, and any properties owned and managed by The Ohio State University in the Columbus area.
-To receive funding, programs must take place on-campus and at a public venue, as opposed to a private house, apartment or residence hall area generally not accessible to the public.
+On-Campus: In the spirit of making programs accessible to fee-paying students, programs must be hosted on-campus, defined as the Columbus-campus property of The Ohio State University and the University District defined by four borders: north to Patterson Avenue; east to Summit Avenue; south to King Avenue; and west to North Star Road, and any properties owned and managed by The Ohio State University in Franklin County.
+To receive funding, programs must take place on-campus and at a reserved public venue, as opposed to a private residence generally not accessible to the public.
+Programs that take place in residence halls must provide appropriate building access to participants.
+If a program takes place at multiple locations, all must be on campus and noted in the application.
+If an outdoor event moves around campus (for ex: a run around campus), the starting location must be noted in the application.
 Property owned and operated by The Ohio State University outside of the above listed borders (e.g. Scarlet & Gray Golf Course, Urban Arts Space, OSU Airport, etc.) are considered "on-campus" and eligible locations for programs.
 An updated list of facilities will be provided on the website at the start of each registration year.
 Programs held at non-OSU facilities within the borders stated above are eligible for funding, however costs associated with the rental of these facilities will not be reimbursed, as they are not OSU-owned.

 Programs cannot be funded if they are outside of the borders stated above, unless they are a service/outreach program.
-Ohio State regional campuses are not considered on-campus locations for the purposes of Student Activity Fee funded programs.
+Ohio State regional and extension campuses are not considered oncampus locations for the purposes of Student Activity Fee funded programs.

-Service/Outreach: Hands-on, volunteer activities benefiting others outside of the sponsoring organization/community.
-Service may be performed off campus.
+Service/Outreach: Hands-on, volunteer activities benefiting others outside of the sponsoring organization/community in an off-campus location (locations not defined in the "On-Campus" section above).
 Service at professional meetings, conferences and competitions does not constitute fundable service.
 If the program requires special skills or training, the program must include other opportunities to allow all interested students to participate.
-For Service/Outreach programs held off-campus, the only categories for funding are travel to the service site, and/or lodging while on site.
+For Service/Outreach programs held off-campus, the only categories for funding are travel to the service site, lodging while on site, supplies, materials, or equipment rentals used for volunteer activities during the service trip.
 Activities constituting service/outreach must include a diversity of volunteer participants outside of the sponsoring organization(s).
-Due to the nature of service/outreach activities, event beneficiaries can outnumber the number of Ohio State students.
+Due to the nature of service/outreach activities, event beneficiaries can outnumber the number of Ohio State students without being classified as Greater Community Programs.

-Greater Community Programs: Programs in which the intended participant audience has the potential to be of a majority of non-Ohio State University Students have additional restrictions:

-In the case of expenses associated with such a program, those items which are tangible and available to a limited number of participants (e.g. food, takeaways, apparel), are not fundable.

-Expenses for items available to all participants (e.g. OSU facility rental, speaker fees) are fundable.
+Greater Community Programs: On-campus programs in which the intended participant audience has the potential to be of a majority of non-Columbus campus Ohio State University Students have additional restrictions.
+In the case of expenses associated with such a program, those items which are tangible and available to a limited number of participants (e.g. food, takeaways, apparel) are not fundable, though expenses for items available to all participants (e.g. OSU facility rental, speaker fees) are fundable.